Ramirezad/ramirezad/README.md

 💻 I am a junior full stack developer
 📚 I have a Superior degree in cross-platform application development from the Institute Nicolau Copernic at Spain 📝 I have a strong interest in Data Science
-🌟 Main languages: Java, HTML, SQL
+🌟 Main languages: Kotlin, Java, HTML, SQL
 🤔 I’m currently open for a new <b>job opportunity</b>
 </pre>
 <hr>